euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForXamarinNative/GettingStarted.md

 ### Requirements

-* Visual Studio 2019 (16.9 and above) for Windows / Visual Studio 2019 for Mac (8.9 and above)
+* Visual Studio 2022 (17.4 and above) for Windows / Visual Studio 2022 for Mac (17.4 and above)
 * Workspace ONE Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Marshmallow and above.
-* Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 6.0+ / API Level 23+.
+* Android 8.0+ (for Android SDK component) / API level 23 OR above
 * Intelligent Hub(formerly AirWatch Agent v7.0+) for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.